rafaelfgs/case2020_odometry/README.md

 rosrun required_files odom_ufmg_case.py
 ```

-To simplify the command for the cited nodes, a *.launch* file can be used for running all of them (except for *odom_ufmg_case*), through the commands:
+To simplify the command to run the cited nodes, a *.launch* file can be used for running all of them (except for *odom_ufmg_case*), through the commands:

 ```bash
 rosbag play PATH_TO_FILE.bag